 Country Group:

-Early Style Himalayan Bronze Bodhisattva, From Kashmir or other nearby Kingdom.
+Early Style Himalayan Bronze Bodhisattva, Probably from Kashmir or other nearby Kingdom.
 It has a significant amount of inlay, most of which remains (see photos).
-It is a solid cast.
+It is a solid cast from a high-quality alloy that appears very soft and like it probably has silver in it.
 Has what appears to be extensive wear and a beautiful dark patina.
-I bought it because some years ago, I was fortunate enough to purchase Item 9087 on my website and recognized it when I saw it.
+I bought it as soon as I saw itbecause some years ago, I had bought Item 9087 on my website, and immediately recognized it as a closely related example when I saw it.
 If you look at that item, you will see that the two are remarkably close.
 They are almost certainly from the same workshop.
 This one is more detailed and much less worn, with a better patina.
 It has also retained more of its.
 Inlay.
 A feature that stands out is the effect of its fantastic in-laid eyes-they bring him to life.
-It would benefit from a base, as it does not stand alone.
-The chocolate-colored surface practically glows because of the Gold and silver in the mix.
+It would benefit from a base, as it does not stand on his own.
+I keep him leaning against the wall.
+The chocolate-colored surface practically glows because of what may be precious metal in the alloy.
 Very special!! - ( 5.25"H x 2.375"W x 1.125"D ) 310g.
-I have gotten feedback from a knowledgeable collector that he believes this and 9087 are 20th-century emulations of a piece in the Harvard Museum collection.
-Due to this, I've decided to slash the price and sell it on its merit as a quality sculpture and not as an early piece.
-Zacke, the well-known Austrian Auction House, recently listed a very closely related piece with similar casting, inlays, and face but with an integral base.
-They attribute theirs to 17/18thC Tibet.
+Zacke, the well-known Austrian Auction House, listed a very closely related piece sometime ago, with similar casting, inlays, and face but with an integral base.
+They attribute theirs to 17/18thC Tibet. i’ve had other people give me completely different feedback so in the end, I am presenting this as a mystery piece (though I do believe both this and 9087.
+Do you have age to them) Please look at the photos, below them up and study them closely and make your own determination.
+They do appear to be made with old tools and with old methods, and they have a special charisma that generally comes with authentic early bronzes.
+Still, they have been making fakes and emulations to honor earlier times for a very long time, so in the end, you have to make your own determination.
+I can tell you from experience, even when you get excellent provenance with solid paperwork, it does not guarantee authenticity, or a specific dating.
+A real stand out.

 Serach Settings